Skip to Content

 As the night continues, Emily Bass, senior, approaches the stage to read her prose of “Sparkler”.

-The whole time she read her prose, her voice climbed with excitement.
+The whole time she reads her prose, her voice climbs with excitement.

 “I’ve always loved writing, and my parents encouraged me to start writing about my feelings and emotions in a journal.
 This really helped processes my emotions,” Bass says.

-She also submitted her pieces to the Chrysalis, and she spoke of her art work.
+She also submitted her pieces to the Chrysalis, and she speaks of her art work.

 “Drawing helps me, too.
 I can put all my feelings down and feel better about life and sometimes the stresses of life,” Bass says.

-Lynch walks towards the stage and asks for an audience member to help her with the next act.
+Next, Lynch walks toward the stage and asks for an audience member to help her with the next act.

-Tj Jala, senior, shouts out and bodly announces he will undertake the challenge.
+Tj Jala, senior, shouts out and bodly, announcing he will undertake the challenge.
 He struts to the stage and sits in the chair that Lynch lays out.

 He kind of slouches as he sits down and gets comfortable.
-He has no idea what is about to happen but he is already on stage.
+He has no idea what is about to happen, but he is committed to the mystery–already on stage.

 “I am going to sing and paint to show how much I put on my plate sometimes, and I need to finish this portrait before I get done with the song,” Lynch says.

-Lynch methodically swishes the paint across the canvas, feeling the music.
-The interaction between the two was a comedic one that enthralled the audience.
+Lynch methodically swishes the paint across the canvas, feeling the music, singing.
+The interaction between the two is a comedic one that seems enthrall and entertain the audience.

 The song is done, and so is Lynch, who hands the piece to Jala.